Types of Transfer Agreements

 - Transfer Intent Agreements (sometimes called Dual Admission Agreements) assure admission (either to the school or only to specific programs) when certain requirements are met.
 Bucks has Intent Agreements with the following schools.

-Albright College, Arcadia University, Bloomsburg University, Cabrini College, Chestnut Hill College, Delaware Valley University, East Stroudsburg University, Gwynedd-Mercy College, Holy Family University, Immaculata University, LaSalle University, Peirce College, Penn State Abington, Penn College of Art and Design, Rider University, Rosemont College, Saint Joseph's University, Temple University, and University of the Sciences.
+Albright College, Arcadia University, Bloomsburg University, Cabrini College, Cedar Crest College, Chestnut Hill College, Delaware Valley University, Eastern University, East Stroudsburg University, Gwynedd-Mercy College, Holy Family University, Immaculata University, Kutztown University, LaSalle University, Neumann University, Peirce College, Penn State Abington, Penn College of Art and Design, Rider University, Rosemont College, Saint Joseph's University, Temple University, and University of the Sciences.

 - Program-to-Program agreements outline exactly what courses a student should take as part of an associate degree in order to transfer at the junior level in a specific major.